-The drugs crisis from the Republic of Moldova at the beginning of 2015 determined the Ministry of Health, Labor and Social Protection to request the UNDP assistance in the field of procurement and supply chain management of essential medicines.
+The drugs crisis from the Republic of Moldova at the beginning of 2015 determined the Ministry of Health, Labor and Social Protection to request the United Nations Development Programme (UNDP) assistance in the field of procurement and supply chain management of essential medicines.
 This initiative aims to avoid the fraud related to public procurement, the risk of discontinuity in the drugs supply and to reduce the time and cost of delivery and improve the quality of procured medicines.

 As a result of UNDP’s assistance, the most vulnerable people from Republic of Moldova will have ongoing access to quality medicines at a reasonable price and in required quantities.